BELLE ZELLER SCHOLARSHIP TRUST FUND

-- One additional letter must be submitted by an individual in leadership or supervisory position who have personal knowledge of the applicant’s service activities and can evaluate one’s leadership, service, and social commitment.
+B. One additional letter must be submitted by an individual(s) in a leadership or supervisory position who has personal knowledge of the applicant’s service activities and can evaluate one’s leadership, service, and social commitment.

-- It is the responsibility of the applicant to provide the email address for submission of letters of recommendation and inform them to use your full name (last name first) as the subject.
+D. It is the responsibility of the applicant to provide the email address for submission of letters of recommendation and inform them to use your full name (last name first) as the subject.
 (Re: Smith, John)

 STATEMENT DESCRIBING YOUR COMMUNITY SERVICE

-- All applicants are entitled to equal consideration in terms of equal opportunity/affirmative action provisions in accordance with Internal Revenue Service stipulations.
+I. All applicants are entitled to equal consideration in terms of equal opportunity/affirmative action provisions in accordance with Internal Revenue Service stipulations.

-- Belle Zeller Scholars may be required to authorize the release of their college records to show proof of continuing full-time status.
+II.
+Belle Zeller Scholars may be required to authorize the release of their college records to show proof of continuing full-time status.

-- All recommenders must include their contact information (email address and phone number) for the letters to be accepted.
+III.
+All recommenders must include their contact information (email address and phone number) for the letters to be accepted.

-- Belle Zeller Scholars who do not abide by the terms of the stated conditions will forfeit their remaining benefits, including future renewal.
+IV.
+Belle Zeller Scholars who do not abide by the terms of the stated conditions will forfeit their remaining benefits, including future renewal.